 Q:- Where are dogs located?

-A: Most dogs are located in Central and Southern Florida area.
+A: Most dogs are located in FL and TN.
 We have several foster homes in various states.
-My "facility" is not opened to the public.
-It is located where I live in Ga.
-For insurance and privacy purposes, I do not have multiple strangers where we reside.
+For insurance and security of our fosters, we do not have multiple strangers where we reside.

 Q: Why are dogs listed with "no Children"?